Last Reviewed: July 11, 2020

-For each index that dtSearch searches, there are two steps to the search: (1) word lookup, and (2) enumeration of the documents that satisfy the search request.
+Each search of an index involves two steps: (1) word lookup, and (2) enumeration of the documents that satisfy the search request.
 The first step generally takes a small fraction of a second, even for very large indexes, and is usually not a significant part of the total time required for the search.
 The time required for the second step is proportional to the number of documents retrieved.
 The second step will take ten times longer for a search that finds 1000 files than for a search that finds 100 files.

 The key to fast searching is, therefore, minimizing the time required for the second step, enumerating the files that match the search request.

 The most important factor affecting search time is usually disk read performance, so using an SSD drive for the index is recommended.

 Memory requirements depend on the number of documents stored in SearchResults, the number of hits, and the amount of metadata associated with each document.
 Each item in search results requires about 1k of data for the filename, other metadata, and hits.
 More memory may be required if the number of hits is very large (each hit offset is stored as a 32-bit integer) and for any metadata added to the index as stored fields.

 The dtSearch Engine is designed to operate across the web in a completely "stateless" manner, meaning that no information about a user is retained between requests.
 This makes adding capacity to a site easier because you can simply add more servers, without the need to tie each user session to a particular server.
 Therefore, the recommended way to add capacity to a dtSearch Engine search site is to clone the site on multiple, separate servers, and to use web server load-balancing software to allocate user requests among the servers.